Rahul-Chhabra-27/IITM-Labs-Tasks/Gosubroutines-Channels-Lab/Readme.md

 Send -> "Website is up and running" if the request is successfully executed.

-Otherwise -> "Website is down" if any error occurs.
+Otherwise, Send -> "Website is down" if any error occurs.

 4. At the end of the main subroutine print the message sent by child-subroutines.
 ```